Benjamindodgson/dev-skill-assessment/README.md

 - Purpose: quickly understand delivery, collaboration, hygiene, and stability signals for developers and teams over a recent window (defaults to 90 days).
 - Data inputs: GitHub pull requests, reviews, and commits pulled via GitHub CLI or `GITHUB_TOKEN`, with optional aliases/exclusions/bot filters from `config.yml`.
 - Scoring: weighted pillars (delivery, collaboration, hygiene, stability) produce per-developer subscores and a team average; weights and thresholds are configurable.
-- Outputs: raw JSON, scores/insights JSON, and Markdown reports saved under `--outdir` (e.g., `dev-skill-assessment-*.md` and `dev-skill-assessment-insights-*.md`); you can regenerate reports from cached raw data with `devskill rerun`.
+- Outputs: raw JSON, scores/insights JSON, and Markdown reports saved under `--outdir` (e.g., `dev-skill-assessment-*.md` and `dev-skill-assessment-insights-*.md`); you can rerun the last query with `dev-skill-rerun` or regenerate offline from raw data with `dev-skill-rerun-local`.

 ## Install